 End time (All times will represent to governance-defined clock) – the end time of the contract.
 The self-destruct clause will execute at this time and the contract will be terminated.
 Users of the contract shall ensure that all the sub-contract execution time is within the end-time of the contract (Figure 5-1).
 Depends on the scenario, it may be changeable, for example, an interrupt instruction may change this time to stop and revise the contract version.

 Version No. – Version Number of the smart contract, if a smart contract is re-deployed after self-destruct, same versioning sequence shall be followed.
-E.g. ContractID:VersionIDPrevious:VersionNoCurrent

 Parameterised: